The Transfiguration (film): Plot

-The next day, Milo gives Andre, the leader of the gang, his collection of goods stolen from his victims to regain his trust.
-Milo then visits a police station and turns them in.
-In therapy, he explains to his therapist that he has recently been drawing a lot of pictures of the sun.
-He buys Sophie flowers and they leave for a day of fun at Coney Island.
+The next day, Milo gives Andre, the leader of the gang, his collection of goods stolen from his victims, ostensibly to regain his trust.
+However, Milo then covertly visits a police station and frames the gang for his murders.
+In therapy, he expresses a newly positive outlook, and, after buying her flowers, takes Sophie on a date at Coney Island.
 At night, sitting beneath the docks at the beach, he imagines killing her and sucking the blood out of her neck.
-Upon departure, he gives her the money she needs to move.
-She asks him to move with her but he refuses and leaves.
+Upon departure, he gives her a lump sum of cash so that she move in with her cousin in Alabama.
+She asks him to come with her, but he refuses and flees.
 At home, he watches a police shootout during which the entire gang is arrested.

-The next morning, Lewis asks Milo if he heard that Andre's gang had been arrested.
-Milo feigns ignorance and asks Lewis, who used to be in the army, if he ever killed anyone.
-Lewis responds that while he had seen many body parts, he never killed anyone.
-Sensing that something is upsetting Milo, Lewis tells him that whatever he's feeling guilty about pales in comparison to all of the horrible things other people are doing to each other.
-Milo thanks him, and goes for a walk, where he is immediately gunned down by friends of the gang members he had arrested.
+At home, the usually taciturn Lewis comforts an anxious Milo, and reminisces about their mother, marking the first time Lewis has spoken about her since her death.
+The next morning, Lewis asks Milo if Milo then goes for a walk, where he is quickly gunned down by friends of the gang members he had arrested.
 Unaware that he has died, Sophie unsuccessfully tries to contact Milo before boarding the bus to Alabama alone.

-As Milo is bagged and autopsied, Sophie reads a letter from Milo.
-In it, he reveals that he read Twilight, but thought it "sucked", and that he has given vampire suicide some more thought.
-While he maintains that vampires cannot kill themselves directly, he alludes to his own actions and explains that he believes that a vampire could kill himself indirectly by orchestrating something that he knew would result in death, especially if motivated by a desire, but inability, to not hurt others.
-The last shot of the film is Milo's freshly buried casket.
+As Milo is bagged and autopsied, Sophie reads a letter from Milo that he had left in her bag.
+In it, he reveals that he read Twilight, but "thought it sucked", and states that he has given the topic of vampire suicide more thought.
+While he maintains that vampires cannot kill themselves in the conventional sense, he elaborates, contextualizing his most recent actions to the viewer.
+He explains that he believes that a vampire could kill itself indirectly by orchestrating something that it knew would result in death, especially if motivated by a desire, but inability, to not hurt others.
+The film ends with Milo's freshly buried casket.